-21 cases of Delta plus variant found in Maharashtra
+21 Cases Of Delta Plus Variant Found In Maharashtra

-Mumbai: Maharashtra Health Minister Rajesh Tope on Monday said 21 cases of the 'Delta plus' variant of COVID-19, considered highly infectious, have been found in the state so far.
+Mumbai: Twenty-one cases of the 'Delta plus' variant of Covid, considered highly infectious, have been found in Maharashtra so far, state Health Minister Rajesh Tope has said.

-Talking to reporters, Tope said the highest nine cases were reported in Ratnagiri followed by seven in Jalgaon, two in Mumbai and one case each in Palghar, Thane and Sindhudurg districts.
+The highest nine cases were reported in Ratnagiri, followed by seven in Jalgaon, two in Mumbai, and one case each in Palghar, Thane and Sindhudurg districts, Tope told reporters on Monday.

 He said 7,500 samples from different parts of the state were collected and sent for laboratory testing.